Cystoisospora belli

 • Dx:

-• Microscopic wet mount or iodine stains of fecal smears are adequate but also modified acid-fast stains may also identify (see CDC site for key points to differentiate among the human Coccidia).
+• Microscopic wet mount or iodine stains of fecal smears are adequate.
+Still, modified acid-fast stains may also be used to identify them (see CDC site for key points to differentiate among the human Coccidia).

 • Multiple samples improve sensitivity, as shedding is intermittent.